ICSE2025DroidDS/ICSE2025DroidDS/README.md

   -o /data1/DroidDS/DroidDS-sample/output
 ```

-`TimeCost` : one and half hour
+`TimeCost` : the `DroidDS-sample` project took an hour and a half to complete.

-The video demo (speed up 16 times) website is at

-This `Data/Methodology/DroidDS-sample/output`directory contains the data of ownership, dependencies information, maintenance cost, design smell detection result and files affected by design smells generated by `DroidDS`.
+This [Data/Methodology/DroidDS-sample/output](Data/Methodology/DroidDS-sample/output) directory contains the data of ownership, dependencies information, maintenance cost, design smell detection result and files affected by design smells generated by `DroidDS`.
 Below is an introduction to the content of each file.

 - `all_aff_files.csv` : the file list which affected by design smells.
 - `dependencies.csv` : the result of dependencies between AOSP and AOSP variant.